imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

 ### The 'result' Object

-A business rule may also provide a result object with new or updated item values to be applied to the current process instance.
+A business rule can also provide an optional result object with new or updated item values.
+The item values stored in the result object will be applied to the current process instance.
 See the following example which creates a new single item name 'some_item' with the value 'Hello World'.